Punktum-dk/epp-xsd-files/README.md

 - EPP Service version 4.X.0
 - Added extension `dkhm:VID` for communication of choice of VID, a registry lock service for registrant managed domain names
-- Added extension `dkhm:IDControlStatus` for communication state of ID-control for a given user
+- Added extension `dkhm:idControlStatus` for communication state of ID-control for a given user

 <a id="43"></a>
 ### 4.3